openshift/federation-dev/federated-mongodb/README.md

 ## Creating a Namespace and Deploying the Operator
 The first step is to decide which of the clusters will run the Kubefed Operator.
 Only one cluster runs the federation-controller-manager.

-IT
+NOTE: Problems can exist if using cluster and namespace scoped on the same cluster.

 A new project of *federated-mongo* needs to be created within the OpenShift UI on cluster east1.
 Once the project is created the next step is to deploy the operator.